 Monday, September 04, 2006

 On the first day we drove to Porthgwarra.
-We followed the coast path eastwards as far as Minack Open-Air Theatre, seeing fulmar, shag, ravens and a bunch of speckled young stonechats fluttering erratically over the tops of the bracken.
-There were three ravens, and two of them did some synchronised flying, one with a twig in its bill.
-A crow went up and bothered them for a while, looking tiny in comparison.
+We followed the coast path eastwards as far as Minack Open-Air Theatre, seeing fulmar, shag, ravens, and a bunch of speckled stonechat fledglings fluttering over the tops of the bracken.

-We walked as far as Gwennap Head, taking the lower path to skirt around the amazing Polostoc Zawn - a great chasm which opens at your feet.
-There were climbers at the foot of the cliffs, composed here of wave-washed blocks of granite.
-It's a stretch of the coast path to savour - with extra atmosphere thrown in by the eery moaning of the Runnel Stone Buoy.
+We walked as far as Gwennap Head, taking the lower path to skirt around the Funnel - a huge hole in the ground which I think is a collapsed cave.
+There were climbers at the foot of the cliffs (composed here of wave-washed blocks of granite), while from the sea came the eery moaning of the Runnel Stone buoy.

-In the evening we walked round to Lelant Saltings and took the train to St. Ives - a beautiful approach to one of the most beautiful of places.
-But it was unbelievably busy.
+In the evening we walked round to Lelant Saltings and took the train to St. Ives - a beautiful approach to a beautiful place.
+It was a madhouse.
 Our favourite restaurant - Alba - was full, and so were two others we tried.
 (It was a two-hour wait to get into a pizza place!)
 Then we found the Lighthouse.
 When the waitress plonked our bottle of white wine down and Greger asked for a cooler, she brought a plastic child's seaside bucket full of ice.
 An ironic touch, presumably.
-The food was okay, though.
+My food was okay - Greger's, not so much.
 Afterwards we walked round the harbour and along the pier, where some fishing boats were being unloaded; and there in the half-dark, among all the onlookers and strollers, were two turnstone.
-One flew with an "errrk" sort of call, reminding me of the only time I've heard a pectoral sandpiper.

 The second day was also bright and sunny.
 We parked at Godrevy Point and walked to Hell's Mouth.
 We lingered above Fishing Cove, debating whether it was worth taking the steep path down for a swim - and decided against it.